economic analysis AND POLICY ADVICE

 Our core mission is to improve decision making by bringing the insights of modern economic analysis to the decisions being taken every day about infrastructure investment and development.

-We provide professional advisory services, drawing on the tools of economics to help our clients with economic analysis, policy advice, and planning.
+Focussing on technology, transport and space, we provide professional advisory services, drawing on the tools of economics to help our clients with economic analysis, policy advice, and planning.

 Clarity: We communicate clearly whether presenting complex academic arguments or summary findings.

 Energy: We care about the challenges faced by our clients and are energetic and flexible in working for solutions.

 Honesty: We provide clear and truthful advice and are honest in all our dealings.

 Rigour: We employ the most robust and rigorous analysis that is appropriate to our brief and recognise when technical shortcomings are unavoidable.

 Respect: We respect individuals, whether clients, competitors, collaborators or others and recognise that different views, experiences and approaches can help our clients towards better solutions.

 Dominic Walley is founder and director of Connected Economics and your first point of contact.
 Prior to founding Connected Economics in 2011, Dominic was an associate dirctor at KPMG’s infrastructure strategy team in London, and before this he led the transport economics and planning team at the Centre for Economics and Business Research (Cebr), and consulted in the business strategy and finance team at Steer.